Rok posing in front of the Tengzug Shrine in Tongo Hills, Ghana

 The largest market in West Africa – Kumasi

-The vibe is great, I felt safe and didn’t have any problems taking photos.
-Visiting Kejetia Market was actually the only reason for a stopover in the second largest city in Ghana.
+The vibe was great, I felt safe, and I didn’t have any problems taking photos.
+Visiting Kejetia Market was actually the only reason for my stopover in the second largest city in Ghana, and it turned out to be an unforgettable experience.
+The size, energy, and authenticity of the market made the visit truly worthwhile.

 Encounter with elephants in Mole National Park